 TAGS: international students, ethics, principles, advisory opinion

-by the Principles for Ethical Professional Practice Committee
+By the Principles for Ethical Professional Practice Committee

 “International students” is a term that is commonly applied to a broad array of students whose legal status can be quite diverse.
-This advisory opinion considers specifically those who are on student visas, e.g., F-1, that allow them to work in the United States for a specified period of time during their course of study and/or after graduation, but who may require separate authorization, e.g., sponsorship by an employer, to stay and work in the United States beyond that point.
+This advisory opinion considers specifically those who are on student visas, e.g., F-1 visa, that allow them to work in the United States for a specified period of time during their course of study and/or after graduation, but who may require separate authorization, e.g., sponsorship by an employer, to stay and work in the United States beyond that point.

 Several NACE Principles are relevant when considering school-specific policies and practices for working with international students:

-Principle 2 states: Act without bias when advising, servicing, interviewing, or making employment decisions;
+Principle 2 states: Act without bias when advising, servicing, interviewing, or making employment decisions.

 Percent of staff time spent student-facing

-Median number of students to professional staff member
+Median number of students per professional staff member

 Percent of career centers with employer partnership programs

-2018-19 Career Services Benchmark Survey Report
+2019-20 Career Services Benchmark Survey Report